Hevander27/SoccerChants/README.md

 # SoccerChants
-This app present the team chants for popular soccer teams.

 Created by: **Hevander Da Costa**

-**SoccerChants** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+**SoccerChants** is an iOS app that allows users to learn the soccer chant of their favorite teams.

 Time spent: **2** hours spent in total